The world’s top ecommerce platforms, all in one place

 eBay and Amazon launched their own short-lived platforms; both were beaten by ecommerce upstarts Shopify and BigCommerce.
 Google promised us “the best ecommerce platform for SEO” – if SEO stood for ‘search engine obscurity’, they’d be right – Google Plus is a ghost town.

 The perfect ecommerce website builder might not exist, but there are a few that come close.
-After testing several ecommerce website builders, we’ve rated and ranked the top five.
+After testing several ecommerce website builders, we’ve rated and ranked the top six.

-Read on for the five best ecommerce website builders.
+Read on for the six best ecommerce website builders.

 |2||Squarespace||Best Bang For Your Buck|